Transparency

 1. How affiliate links work on Aiifi

 Some Aiifi links are affiliate links.
-If a reader clicks one of those links and then completes a qualifying purchase, Aiifi may receive a commission from the merchant or affiliate network.
+When a reader clicks one of those links and then completes a qualifying purchase, Aiifi receives a commission from the merchant or affiliate network.

 Affiliate commissions are one of the ways this site is funded.
 They support research, writing, editing, development, and maintenance.